 But I don’t think cooking rice is that easy…

 Well-seasoned, perfectly cooked rice is a great way to start any weeknight dinner, but I know many of you are thinking, “Cooking rice is the opposite of easy, bitch.”
 I, too, was on the rice struggle bus for many years.
 My rice always overcooked and never light and fluffy.

-That was until I documented my husband’s (the chef) recipe for foolproof Perfect Basmati Rice.
+That was until I documented my foolproof recipe for Perfect Basmati Rice.

 I’ve found the method outlined in that post to be failproof, but if you have your own way of making rice that you trust, go with it.